 - Buy if: You need an affordable and easy solution for taking payments.

-In this review, we take a look at SumUp’s card reader.
-Why would anyone in their right mind choose an obscure German company over Square, the American payments giant, to handle their card payments?
-Does SumUp offer anything else than just another me-too service?
-Join us as we find out what the solution offers a small US business.
+Why would anyone in their right mind choose an obscure German company over Square to handle their card payments?
+Does SumUp offer anything other than a me-too service?
+Let’s find out what the solution offers a small US business.

 How to get started